VK2ZJ/VK2ZJ_SINAD_Meter/README.md

 SINAD stands for Signal-to-Noise and Distortion ratio.

 The specific method implemented here is what has been in use in the radio comms (and analog telephony) industry.
-A typical use case is testing FM receiver sensitivity. an example of the exact receiver sensivity test method is in the ETSI EN 300 086 standard.
+A typical use case is testing FM receiver sensitivity.
+An example of the exact receiver sensivity test method is in the ETSI EN 300 086 standard.

 The signal is passed through the Psophometric filter as per ITU-T O.41 (see https://en.wikipedia.org/wiki/Psophometric_weighting).